codexarcana/micronaut-pulumi-k8s-example/README.md

 ## Pulumi (K8s) & Micronaut Example

 This is an example of a micronaut application being deployed to a Kubernetes cluster using Pulumi to provision.

+It shows how to provision Micronaut to read ConfigMaps and Secrets as properties sources.
+These will be provisioned as well by Pulumi.

 # Requirements